-- · You release the button on the mobile app. - The maximum proximity between your phone and Model 3 is exceeded (if moving the vehicle to a destination away from you, you may need to follow the car to maintain this distance). - · The driving path is blocked.

-Model 3 has moved the maximum distance of 145 meters since the start of the Smart Summon session, or has moved 150 meters away from the location from which the vehicle was last driven manually.
+- · You release the button on the mobile app. - The maximum proximity between your phone and Model 3 is exceeded (if moving the vehicle to a destination away from you, you may need to follow the car to maintain this distance). - · The driving path is blocked. - Model 3 has moved the maximum distance of 20 meters since the start of the Smart Summon session.